jarednewell/Photovoltaic_and_Power_Meter_Simulator/README.md

 <li>2022-09-18T18:14:47.871613+00:00 814.518 0.8 815.318</li>
 </p>

-For more examples, please refer to the pv_simulator_results.log
+For more examples, please refer to the pv_simulator_results.log in this repo.

 <h3>License</h3>
 GNU General Public License (GPLv3)